gabrielcolombo/country-autocomplete/questions.md

 - Migrate lifecycle methods to its appropriate hooks (e.g useEffect)
 - Remove the constructor function
 - Remove any "this" references
-- Remove the render function and set its content as the return of this new function.
+- Remove the render function and set its content as the return value of this new function.

 **List a few ways styles can be used with components.**
 - Inline styles